GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

   - DPU: Dots-per-unit pixel density.
 So it is DPI for inches or DPC for cm.

 2.2.2.5.
-Second attemp.
+Second attempt.
 Fix the canvas
 ++++++++++++++++++++++++++++++++++++++

-- For this new attemp I will:
+- For this new attempt I will:

   - set a custom canvas of a square of 13 cm and 80 dpu (same resolution as full hd, ``-C13cx13cx80``).
   - use ``-X0`` and ``-Y0`` (in ``main.sh``) to remove the default offset.